 - Needles and pins – all kinds

-- Other small tools (seam rippers, rulers, curves, measurement devices, marking tools, etc)
+- Other small tools (seam rippers, rulers, curves, measurement devices, marking tools, etc.)

 Let’s look at some maintenance tips now because proper care of sewing tools and equipment is very important.

-All these have fast moving parts and come in direct contact with the fabric and thread which are major sources of dust and fibers.
-Taking care of sewing machines is a requirement if you hope to use them for a long time!
+All these have fast-moving parts and come in direct contact with fabric and thread, which are major sources of dust and fibers.
+Taking care of sewing tools and equipment like sewing machines is a requirement if you hope to use them for a long time!

-This will protect it from power surges that are possible (especially during a storm).
-I am using an “ESP Next Gen Surge Protector” which has excellent ratings.
+This will protect it from power surges that can randomly happen, especially during a storm.
+I am using an ESP Next Gen Surge Protector, which has excellent ratings.
 My machine is worth it!

-- Industrial-grade surge and noise protection: protect sensitive electronics from lightning strikes, surges, transients, noise, over voltage, under voltage and wiring faults
+- Industrial-grade surge and noise protection: protect sensitive electronics from lightning strikes, surges, transients, noise, over-voltage, under-voltage, and wiring faults

 - 120 volt / 15 amp with (3) 5-15R outlets, (RJ-45) network protection, (RJ-11) phone line protection, NEMA 5-15P input plug

 - Monitor, manage and diagnose power issues.
-Includes FREE software to display power quality information on your computer screen.
+Includes FREE software to display power-quality information on your computer screen.
 An optional interface cable (part #XG-PCS-IC-1), available separately, is required to view or download data to your PC

-- Special filter circuits screen electrical noise to prevent disruption, data loss and phantom performance problems
+- Special filter circuits screen electrical noise to prevent disruption, data loss, and phantom performance problems

 - Automatically disconnects from the electrical supply in the event of dangerous situations like extended over and under voltage conditions.